february, 2023

 Learning objectives

-Common conditions that rabbits are presented to veterinary practices for and require hospitalisation
+Describe the common conditions that rabbits present to veterinary practices and require hospitalisation

 Week 5